rytheranderson/cif2lammps/README.md

 - Ryther Anderson

 ## Motivation
-cif2lammps is a Python 3 program used to convert crystals (developed initially for metal-organic frameworks) to Large-scale Atomic Molecular Massively Parallel Simulator (LAMMPS) format.
+cif2lammps is a Python 2 or 3 program used to convert crystals (developed initially for metal-organic frameworks) to Large-scale Atomic Molecular Massively Parallel Simulator (LAMMPS) format.

 ## Current Status
 cif2lammps can be used to convert ToBaCCo (https://github.com/tobacco-mofs/tobacco_3.0) generated cifs LAMMPS data and input according to the UFF/UFF4MOF.
 More force-fields and the option to use custom force-fields will be added.
 Keep in mind this is the very first version of the code, and I (Ryther) wrote is quite quickly, so expect to need adapt it yourself to use in the current state.